samiraslani/LLM_Applications/Web Brochure Assistant/README.md

 ## Gradio-Powered UI

 A user-friendly **Gradio interface** provides an intuitive front-end for seamless interaction with the system:

 ---

 ## Demo
 ![Alt text](output.gif)

 ---

-## How It Works

-### Step-by-Step Agent Workflow

-1. **Website Class**
-   Scrapes body text and collects internal hyperlinks.

-2. **Link Filtering Prompt**
-   GPT-4o acts as a filtering agent to identify the most relevant subpages.

-3. **Content Extraction**
-   Scrapes and cleans text from selected links.

-4. **Prompt Engineering**
-   Custom prompts guide content summarization in a consistent and branded tone.

-5. **Brochure Generation**
-   The assistant (OpenAI or Claude) assembles a polished Markdown brochure.

----
 ## Tech Stack